BuckSnot/PSMPS/README.md

 Initial release will be a <u>mandatory $5 USD</u> or equivalent in coins below.</b>

-Once donated, please email donated@poolserv.info from your (Regular/PayPal/AlertPay) email.
+Once donated, please email <a href='mailto:donations@poolserv.info'>donations@poolserv.info</a> from your (Regular/PayPal/AlertPay/Interac) email.
 If you've donated any kind of coin please include the wallet address sent from.
 We will respond with a password and archive containing the rest of the installation instructions.
 You will probably be lost without them :)

+If sending an Alertpay / PayPal / Interac Email Money Transfer please send it to:
+<a href='mailto:donations@poolserv.info'>donations@poolserv.info</a>

+In the case of an Interac Email Transfer please make the question your name and the answer "poolserv".

 <b>Donations Please;</b> Or mine whatever pools I get set up (ONLY setting up pools on final
 server)